 The Center for East Asian Studies' East Asia by the Book!
 CEAS Author Talks series showcases CEAS faculty, alumni, and special guests who provide author talks and book launches at the Seminary Co-op Bookstore as a way to engage the broader community in conversations regarding key scholarship on East Asia.

-Special thanks to Prof. Yoon Sun Yang for contributing to this article.
+Special thanks to Professor Yoon Sun Yang for contributing to this article.